- Challenge: Improve the process of forecasting, planning, and developing digital supply chain solutions to meet evolving needs of internal clients.

 Jabil is one of the world’s largest contract manufacturers, with over 260,000 employees spanning the globe and more than $27 Billion in annual revenue.
 The company’s client base spans multiple technology-forward sectors, including Healthcare, Consumer Electronics, and Defense and Aerospace.
 Many of the world’s leading brands work with Jabil, including Apple, Tesla, Amazon, and Johnson & Johnson.
 Jabil’s tagline, “Made Possible, Made Better,” underscores its success in being a forward-thinking manufacturing company and applying innovative technologies to generate value for clients.

 Supply chain efficiency is one of the most important performance indicators for a manufacturing solutions company.
 Inefficient component and material purchasing is one of its major operational risks.
-According to Jabil’s 2020 annual report, “A shortage of components or an increase in price could interrupt our operations and reduce our profit, increase our inventory carrying costs, increase our risk of exposure to inventory obsolescence and cause us to purchase components of a lesser quality.”
+According to Jabil’s annual report, “A shortage of components or an increase in price could interrupt our operations and reduce our profit, increase our inventory carrying costs, increase our risk of exposure to inventory obsolescence and cause us to purchase components of a lesser quality.”

 To mitigate such risk, Jabil’s Digital Supply Chain Solutions team created an innovative solution to improve the company’s excess and obsolescent inventory claims management system, using advanced machine learning techniques.
-Led by Simon Yannopoulos, the team then applied this technology to look forward, analyzing roadmaps to predict when a certain technology or part may become “obsolete.”
+Led at the time by Simon Yannopoulos, the team then applied this technology to look forward, analyzing roadmaps to predict when a certain technology or part may become “obsolete.”
 Identifying such risks proactively ensures Jabil and its clients continue to manufacture the best technology and products, reducing these risks and costs while improving efficiency.

 Yannopoulos knows the mission critical role his team plays- both when they succeed, and when they don’t.
 Just a few years prior, the team felt the pain of attempting to launch a highly innovative platform but was ultimately unsuccessful.